aws-deadline/deadline-cloud-for-maya/README.md

 Some scenes can take 10's of minutes just to load for rendering, so being able to keep the application open and loaded between renders can be a significant time-saving optimization; particularly when the render itself is quick.

-If you are using the [default Queue Environment](default-queue-environment), or an equivalent, to run your jobs, then the adaptor will be automatically made available to your job.
+If you are using the [default Queue Environment][default-queue-environment], or an equivalent, to run your jobs, then the adaptor will be automatically made available to your job.
 Otherwise, you will need to install the adaptor.

 The adaptor can be installed by the standard python packaging mechanisms: